---

 1. Set up and install [RUM Browser Monitoring](https://docs.datadoghq.com/real_user_monitoring/application_monitoring/browser/setup.md) inside **every renderer process**, following the steps for CDN sync, CDN async, or npm.

-2. Set the allowFallbackToLocalStorage parameter to true in the RUM initialization configuration of each renderer process, as shown below.
+1. Set the `sessionPersistence` parameter to `"local-storage"` in the RUM initialization configuration of each renderer process, as shown below.

 **Note**: This setting allows Datadog to collect RUM data without relying on browser cookies.